-NOTE 8: CONCENTRATION OF FUNDING
+NOTE 7: CONCENTRATION OF FUNDING

-Two donors provided approximately \$219,000 and \$214,000 in funding to the Council in 2020 and 2019, respectively.
-Funding received from these donors constituted approximately 53% and 48% of total revenues for the years ended June 30, 2020 and 2019, respectively.
+Two donors provided approximately \$184,697 and \$216,000 in funding to the Council in 2022 and 2021, respectively.
+Funding received from these donors constituted approximately 61% and 59% of total revenues for the years ended June 30, 2022 and 2021, respectively.

-NOTE 9: PAYCHECK PROTECTION PROGRAM (PPP LOAN)
+NOTE 8: PAYCHECK PROTECTION PROGRAM (PPP LOAN)

 On May 1, 2020, the Council received \$56,625 from the Paycheck Protection Program in the form of a loan with an interest rate of 1%.
-Under the guidelines established by The Small Business Administration, this loan will be forgiven if the proceeds are used to pay certain qualified expenses.
-As of the date of these financial statements, the loan remains on the books of the Council at the original amount.
+Under the guidelines established by The Small Business Administration (SBA), this loan was eligible for forgiveness if the proceeds are used to pay certain qualified expenses and an application for forgiveness was timely and correctly filed with the lending institution and the SBA.